Home

 Ans.
 His young days

-*9. What is the boy learning?*
+*9. What tough psychological lesson is the boy currently learning?*

 Ans.
-In the water
+Into the deep water of the harbour

 Q. 2 Explain the line, “And no one buys a ball back.
 Money is external”.